Get Narcan

 Treatment Basics

-People can’t just walk away from opioid addiction – they need help.
+People can’t just walk away from opioid substance use – they need help.
 Learn about the types of medication, where to get it and why stigma keeps people from seeking help.

 ï–